uranium236-a/todolist_cli/README.md

 Title: ToDoList-CLI

-This is a simple todolist cli program
+This is a simple todolist cli program made using GO.

 Running the code: run go todo.go